Hungry Happenings

 11. If you made chocolate hearts, pipe chocolate directly over top of the hot chocolate mix, then tap to remove air bubbles.
 Scrape off any excess chocolate, and chill until hardened.

-13. Drizzle chocolate over top of your hot chocolate bombs and decorate with sprinkles or other fun toppings.
+13. Drizzle chocolate over the top of your hot chocolate bombs and decorate with sprinkles or other fun toppings.

 Recipe Notes